Add To Favorites

-What do you see when you look out of car, bus, train, or airplane windows?
+Ask students what they see when they look out of car, bus, train, or airplane windows?
 What are the biggest things that change?
 Is the road always flat and straight?
-Do you see rock walls?
+Are there rock walls?
 How about bodies of water?

-Imagine that you are a bird.
-You can see so many things flying in the sky.
-Pick two points on a map.
-They can be your hometown and the place where your relatives live -- or any other two places in the world.
-What land features would you see as you fly from one place to the other Would you see islands?
+Have students close their eyes and imagine that they are a bird.
+So many things can be seen while flying in the sky.
+Students pick two points on a map.
+It can be their hometown and where a relative lives -- or any other two places in the world.
+What land features would they see when they fly from one place to the other.
+Would they see islands?
 Mountains or hills?
 Rivers or oceans?
 Inlets or an isthmus?

-Find maps and pictures of the landforms along the route you would travel.
-Make a list of the many types of landscapes you could see on your trip.
+Students find maps and pictures of the landforms along the route they would travel.
+Have students make a list of the many types of landscapes they could see on their trip.
 Are there deserts?
 Glaciers?
 Faults?
 Volcanoes?

 On construction paper, draw a picture of each land feature with Crayola® Washable Markers.
-Label each page with the type of landform and where you would see it on your trip.
+Label each page with the type of landform and where they would see it on the trip.

-Draw front and back covers for your land features book on construction paper.
-Give your book a catchy title.
-Include the author's name (that's you)!
+Students draw front and back covers for the land features book on construction paper.
+Give the book a catchy title and include their name on the cover.

-Place the pages of your book inside its cover.
+Place the pages of the book inside its cover.
 Punch two holes through the pages.
 Cut two pieces of yarn with Crayola Scissors.
-Thread yarn through the holes to bind your book.
+Thread yarn through the holes to bind the book.

 Add To Favorites